-A fairer way to allocate the burdens of liability while protecting the innocent spouse would be to utilize the principle of contribution between joint tortfeasors.
-The principle of contribution provides a means for providing the innocent spouse with complete relief, relieving a third party whose actions but partially caused the injury from the entire liability burden, and requiring the guilty spouse to assume his proper share of responsibility for his fault.
+A fairer way to allocate the burdens of liability while protecting the innocent spouse would be to provide for contribution between the joint tort-feasors.
+Contribution would provide a means for providing the innocent spouse with complete relief, relieving a third party whose actions but partially caused the injury from the entire liability burden, and requiring the guilty spouse to assume his proper share of responsibility for his fault.

-The existing contribution statute (CODE CIV.
-PROC. §§ 875-880) does not provide an effective right to contribution when one of the joint tortfeasors is the spouse of the plaintiff.
+The existing contribution statute (CODE CTV PROC. §§ 875-880) does not provide an effective right to contribution when one of the joint tortfeasors is the spouse of the plaintiff.
 Under the existing statute, the plaintiff is in virtually complete control of a defendant's right to contribution; for the contribution right does not exist unless there is a common judgment against the joint tortfeasors.
 A defendant has no right to cross-complain for contribution against a person not named as a defendant by the plaintiff.

 Cf. Thornton v.
 Luce, 209 Cal.
 App.2d 542, 26 Cal.
 Rptr.
 393 (1962).
 Thus a plaintiff may shield his spouse from contribution liability by the simple expedient of refusing to name the spouse as a defendant.
 The close relationship of the parties would encourage a plaintiff to utilize this control over the defendant's right to contribution merely to shield the plaintiff's spouse from responsibility for his fault.
-Therefore, to create an adequate right to contribution when the plaintiff's spouse is involved, legislation should be enacted which gives a defendant the right to cross-complain against the plaintiff's spouse for the purpose of seeking contribution, and the plaintiff should be deprived of the power to exonerate the guilty spouse from contribution liability.
+Therefore, to create an adequate right to contribution when the plaintiff's spouse is involved, legislation should be enacted which gives a defendant the right to cross-complain against the plaintiff's spouse for the purpose of seeking contribution, thus depriving the plaintiff spouse of the power to excherate the guilty spouse from contribution liability.